How is My Pension Calculated?

 Salary over the YMPE x 2% x Service = $_______

-(Remember, we are using an average of five years for your salary, and the average of the YMPEs for the matching years.)
+(Remember, we're using an average of five years for your salary, and the average of the YMPEs for the matching years.)

 The two totals are added together to give you an estimated annual unreduced pension.